Azure/acr/docs/aks-acr-across-tenants.md

 ## Instruction

 In this example, the AKS cluster is in `Tenant A` and the ACR is in `Tenant B`.

 `Tenant A` is also the service principal home tenant.

+You will need the contributor role of AKS subscription and the owner role of ACR subscription.

 ### Step 1: Enable multi-tenant AAD Application